kreuzwerker/terraform-provider-docker/README.md

 # Set the required provider and versions
 terraform {
   required_providers {
-    # We recommend pinning to the specific version of the Azure Provider you're using
+    # We recommend pinning to the specific version of the Docker Provider you're using
     # since new versions are released frequently
     docker = {
       source  = "kreuzwerker/docker"